Last Revised: 20th September 2019

 Please note that you may only use/ benefit from some of these rights in limited circumstances.
 For more information, we suggest that you consult guidance from the Information Commissioner’s Office (ICO) www.ico.org.uk or please contact us using the details below.

-We keep personal data for as long as there is a need to keep it in connection with the purposes for which it was collected and in accordance with our Data Retention Policy.
+We keep personal data for as long as there is a need to keep it in connection with the purposes for which it was collected.
 In the event that you ask us to stop sending you marketing communications, we will retain certain details, such as your name, to help us ensure that you are not contacted again.

 This website is hosted by AWS within their EU West 1 data centre located in Ireland.